csecareanu/linux/bash_scripting/standard_streams.md

 ```
 cat capture.txt
 ```
-The output from stdin was redirected to the file as expected:
+The output from _stdin_ was redirected to the file as expected:
 ```
-About to try to access a file that doesn't exist
+$ cat capture.txt
+cat: bad-filename.txt: No such file or directory
 ```

 The **>** redirection symbol works with _stdout_ by default.
 You can use one of the numeric file descriptors to indicate which standard output stream you wish to redirect.